Criminal Charges and Criminal Court

 In NYC, there are separate criminal courts for criminal matters.
 There are some that handle less severe cases only and others that handle just about everything.
 The DMV’s Traffic Violations Bureau (TVB) can only handle (as it’s name implies) violations.
 Anything more serious will be answerable to one of the NYC criminal courts.

-With criminal matters, you may need to appear even if you have an attorney.
+With criminal matters, you may need to appear in New York criminal court even if you have an attorney.
 It depends on the charge at hand and the court handling your case.

-NYC trucking tickets are handled by the NYC criminal courts.
+NYC trucking tickets would be handled by a New York criminal court.
 These are tickets (usually pink in color) issued to either the individual driver or the corporate owner of the vehicle.
-These are typically various safety/equipment charges after a truck is inspected or certain tax related issues (the NYC Motor Vehicle Tax-MVT or the NY State Highway Use Tax-HUT).
+These are typically various safety equipment charges after a truck is inspected or certain tax related issues (the NYC Motor Vehicle Tax-MVT or the NY State Highway Use Tax-HUT).
 While these charges may be handled by the criminal courts, they are generally violations, not misdemeanors or felonies.
 They will often be referred to as criminal tickets simply because the criminal courts handle them in NYC.